DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 degree of mobility; and those present for more than two-thirds of visits, a low degree of mobility.

-Overall, highly-mobile individuals tended not to take up formal ownership of the computers (by signing an agreement stating it was their possession) as quickly or to the same extent as those who were less mobile.
-Of those who signed ownership agreements, the two-thirds who signed agreements in the first year (nine) were all less mobile, while the highly-mobile individuals signed the remaining third (six) towards the end of the project.
+Overall, highly mobile individuals tended not to take up formal ownership of the computers (by signing an agreement stating it was their possession) as quickly or to the same extent as those who were less mobile.
+Of those who signed ownership agreements, the two-thirds who signed agreements in the first year (nine) were all less mobile, while the highly mobile individuals signed the remaining third (six) towards the end of the project.
 Fourteen people whom we approached to sign did not, and these were all highly mobile.
 For example, one man moved to another community by mid-November 2012 and did not return, while another spent some months living in a different community.
-One individual spent some time in gaol, and by the time he was released, someone else had taken possession of his desktop computer.
-It is likely that highly-mobile people perceived ownership of a desktop computer as something of a tie or a constraint, indicating that internet services that are fixed to a particular residence are not viable for a significant proportion of people.
+One individual spent some time in jail, and by the time he was released, someone else had taken possession of his desktop computer.
+It is likely that highly mobile people perceived ownership of a desktop computer as something of a tie or a constraint, indicating that internet services that are fixed to a particular residence are not viable for a significant proportion of people.